Chronic Kidney Disease

 Aventiv is currently enrolling for chronic kidney disease (CKD) volunteers at our Phoenix, Arizona location.
 Complete the form below to sign up.

-This research study is for men and women 18 years of age and older with CKD.
-This study will evaluate an investigational treatment for the condition.
+These research studies are for men and women 18 years of age and older with CKD.
+Studies will evaluate an investigational treatment for the condition.
 Qualifying applications may receive compensation.

 People with diabetes have issues with their blood glucose (or blood sugar) that others don’t have.
 Their blood sugar levels are typically too high, so they often take insulin to keep it at a stable level.